W01 Activity: Team Project Setup

 .

 - Try running the linter now.
-What did you see?
-Open up the

 .eslintrc.json

 file.
 You may have noticed that one of the errors it is complaining about is that your quotes should all be single.Do the quotes need to be single quotes?
 Does it matter?
 It actually does not matter whether you use single or double quotes in your JavaScript code.
 However, it is important to be consistent.
-Your group will need to agree on a standard and stick to it.
-This is why we have the linter set up to enforce a standard.
-It will help you to avoid errors and make your code more readable. - Decide as a team whether you would like to use single or double quotes.
-Then find the line
+Your team will need to agree on a standard and stick to it.
+This is why the linter is used to enforce a standard.
+It will help you to avoid errors and make your code more readable.

 that looks like this: